gao-lab/Markonv/README.md

 # Example of how to train Markonv-based neural network
-This repository is the Markonv neural layer built on PyTorch and example for using Markonv. the scripts contain Markonv layer and Markonv operator is in ./core.
+This repository contains the Markonv neural layer built on PyTorch and example for using Markonv.
+The Markonv layer and Markonv operator is in ./core.
 Below we show how to train a simple neural network based on Markonv layer.

 ## Requirements

-### Python environment

 ```bash
 conda env create -f env_markonv.yaml